 Google offers Google Workspace for Healthcare, available only on Enterprise plans.
 This edition adds consent mode configuration for patient consent tracking, data residency controls restricting ePHI storage to specific geographic regions, and FHIR API integrations enabling EHR interoperability and HL7 message handling.

-Configure Google Vault retention rules for all organizational units handling ePHI with a 2,555-day retention period.
+The audit fix.
+Configure Google Vault retention rules for all organizational units handling ePHI with a 2,555-day retention period (Vault is native in Business Plus and Enterprise; Business Standard users must add the $6/user/month Vault add-on first).
 Create a legal hold procedure document.
 Export Gmail audit logs quarterly through Vault.
 For Enterprise plans: configure DLP rules under Security, Data Protection with healthcare content detectors.
 Set Context-Aware Access policies requiring device encryption and managed endpoints under Security, Access and Data Control.
 Assess data residency requirements and configure region settings accordingly.
 Document all configurations in your HIPAA Security Rule technical safeguards documentation.

 AI and Advanced Features

-Google Workspace includes Gemini AI features and client-side encryption options, with Enterprise Plus plans offering FIPS 140-2 validated external key management for organizations requiring cryptographic isolation beyond standard BAA coverage.
+Google Workspace includes Gemini AI features and client-side encryption options.
+Enterprise Plus plans offer FIPS 140-2 or FIPS 140-3 validated external key management for organizations requiring cryptographic isolation beyond standard BAA coverage (NIST stopped accepting new FIPS 140-2 submissions in September 2021; validated 140-2 modules remain on the active list through the transition to FIPS 140-3).

 Gemini AI Coverage